ravimalde/hotel_cancellation_analysis/README.md

 </p>

 The model was able to correctly identify 99.6% of individuals that do cancel and 99.7% of individuals that do not cancel. **Using the costs associated with the model we estimate that this will increase revenue by 20,000€ per 1000 bookings, equating to 790,000€ per year**.

+<a name="ethics"></a>
+### Ethics

+As previously stated, we take ethics very seriously and race, religion, gender and biological sex have not been considered in the model.
+Unfortunately, we cannot be certain at this point that the model is not indirectly discriminating against demographics via the other features in the model.
+Once the model is deployed, we must monitor its behaviour in the real world to see if this is actually happening.
+One way in which we can do this is to present customers with a questionnaire at the point of purchase, from which we will gather personal information to see which demographic they represent.
+If it's clear that certain demographics are being discriminated against then further investigation will be done to determine how we can prevent this.